-Transactional emails are the messages that get triggered by a specific action your contacts have taken and enable them to complete that action.
-For instance, if you are signing up for an industry webinar, you will fill out a form and then receive a transactional (thank-you) email, which gives you login information in order to join.
-If you are using a double opt-in, people will receive an email asking them to click on a link in order to confirm their registration.
+Transactional emails are the messages triggered by a specific action your contacts have taken and enable them to complete that action.
+For instance, if you sign up for an industry webinar, you will fill out a form and receive a transactional (thank-you) email, which gives you login information to join.
+If you are using a double opt-in, people will receive an email asking them to click on a link to confirm their registration.

-Transactional are also the messages you receive from eCommerce sites that confirm your order and give you shipment information and other details about your recent purchase.
+Transactionals are also the messages you receive from e-commerce sites that confirm your order and give you shipment information and other details about your recent purchase.

 Advantages Of Transactional Emails

-- High CTR: Recipients anticipate transactional emails because they help them complete an action.
-That is why they open them and click on them.
-Take advantage of this dynamic and include a highly customized call-to-action (maybe even as a P.S.) to leverage the fact that the subscriber is fresh and very actively engaged with your email communication.
+High CTR: Recipients anticipate transactional emails because they help them complete an action, and that is why they open them and click on them.
+Take advantage of this dynamic and include a highly customized call-to-action (maybe even as a P.S.) to leverage that the subscriber is fresh and very actively engaged with your email communication.